 The consulting services industry in which we operate includes a large number of participants and is intensely competitive.
 We face competition from other business operations and financial consulting firms, general management consulting firms, the consulting practices of major accounting firms, technical and economic advisory firms, regional and specialty consulting firms and the internal professional resources of organizations.
 In addition, because there are relatively low barriers to entry, we expect to continue to face additional competition from new entrants into the business operations and financial consulting industries.
 Many of our competitors have a greater national and international presence, as well as have significantly greater personnel, financial, technical and marketing resources.
 In addition, these competitors may generate greater revenues and have greater name recognition than we do.
-Our ability to compete also depends in part on the ability of our competitors' responsiveness to their clients.
+Our ability to compete also depends in part on the ability of our competitors to hire, retain and motivate skilled professionals, the price at which others offer comparable services and our competitors' responsiveness to their clients.
 If we are unable to compete successfully with our existing competitors or with any new competitors, our financial results will be adversely affected.